SciFiFarms/TechnoCore/CONTRIBUTING.md

     - [Working on an issue](#Working-on-an-issue)
     - [Run tests](#Run-tests)
     - [Conventions](#Conventions)

-## Contributing
-My hope is that TechnoCore changes the world, but I can't do it alone.
-So thank you for considering contributing to TechnoCore.

-TechnoCore is a very new project and in need of lots of love.
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code, the list goes on and on.
-If you're looking for something to contribute, checkout the [open issues](https://github.com/SciFiFarms/TechnoCore/issues).
-If you have an idea that isn't in the issues, please make one!
-I'd love to heard about it.

 My goal is to be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 Please see the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.